Driver suspected of DUI after crash leaves 2 Del Sol sophomores dead

 French also taught Mora, who would hang out in the gym during cheer practice while waiting for Amaya-Ramirez after school.

-Fellow Del Sol sophomore Debbie Carrillo, 16, said they helped break her out of her freshmen fears.
+Fellow Del Sol sophomore Debbie Carrillo, 16, said they helped break her out of her freshman fears.

 “(Mora) was never the type to be so negative around other people,” Carrillo said.
 “She was so angelic-like.
 She had a big heart for everyone.
 The mariachi community is staying strong for them.”